NovaSector/NovaSector/modular_nova/modules/admin_tech/readme.md

-Add active outlines to click-toggle altered items Player appropriate tech loadout with considerations to reduce the need for admins to support them when they wish to test mechanics subspace boxcutter, to replace the energy axe. probably sub-path the spess knife. split state checks for combat mode -> interact to toggle the combat function, or non-combat mode for tool adjustments. add action to rclick open turf to tear hole in reality that only admins can enter to despawn. integrate the subspace baseball bat onto this. radial navigation menu, with tgui input functions. expand the radial, reduce popup times, make this a true omnitool. admin cyborgs and modules. /obj/item/soap/omega. subspace mop / liquids solution? new admin dune shield to replace the, seeds box subclass admin capsules for useful testing setups, such as instant departments and test environments. 'oh just use xyz location, it already exists-' shut up nerd fix modsuit digis. sprites already done, fix code. fix techsuit digi sprites subspace rifle attached to admin modsuit or the undersuit itself, either preloaded into holster or through attachment by smartgun esque mod module player panel: add pref reload to player panel. this is already partially done at tgui\packages\tgui\interfaces\PlayerPanel.tsx but it is not complete and doesnt fully work yet find a solution for reach_length passing a collisions check for BST radio headset.
+Add active outlines to click-toggle altered items Player appropriate tech loadout with considerations to reduce the need for admins to support them when they wish to test mechanics subspace boxcutter, to replace the energy axe. probably sub-path the spess knife. split state checks for combat mode -> interact to toggle the combat function, or non-combat mode for tool adjustments. add action to rclick open turf to tear hole in reality that only admins can enter to despawn. integrate the subspace baseball bat onto this. radial navigation menu, with tgui input functions. expand the radial, reduce popup times, make this a true omnitool. admin cyborgs and modules. /obj/item/soap/omega. subspace mop / liquids solution? new admin dune shield to replace the energy shield, seeds box subclass admin capsules for useful testing setups, such as instant departments and test environments. 'oh just use xyz location, it already exists-' shut up nerd find a solution for reach_length passing a collisions check for BST radio headset.
 TRAIT_SKIP_BASIC_REACH_CHECK.
 /obj/item/pen/screwdriver/get_all_tool_behaviours()
 return list(TOOL_SCREWDRIVER)